-In the competitive world, employers look for soft skills rather than hard skills in their candidates.
-It is easy to teach hard skills, but it is next to impossible to teach soft skills.
+In this competitive world, employers look for soft skills rather than hard skills in their candidates.
+It is easy to teach hard skills, but it is difficult for employers to teach soft skills.

 Candidates with good soft skills tend to get promoted gradually.
-They can get along with the team they work with; they can adapt to changes at the workplace and in the market.
+They can get along with the team they work with, adapt to changes at the workplace and in the market.

 I have noted down some differences between hard skills and soft skills.
 These differences will help you understand the importance of soft skills and their implementation.